paritytech/substrate-api-sidecar/MIGRATION_GUIDE.md

 that they use to an updated version.
 The v1.0.0.beta.0 release contains both the old and new endpoints to help facilitate the transition.

-**`substrate-api-sidecar` releases after Friday, October 2nd, 2020, will not make any gurantees to include deprecated endpoints.** It is important that users complete the transition to the new endpoints by this date so they are ready for any subsequent emergency updates.
+**`substrate-api-sidecar` releases after Friday, October 16th, 2020, will not make any guarantees to include deprecated endpoints.** It is important that users complete the transition to the new endpoints by this date so they are ready for any subsequent emergency updates.

 Below is a table that gives an overview of what the mapping from deprecated endpoints to their v1 equivalents.
-Many of the new endpoints have unlisted options for query params.
+Many of the new endpoints have additional options for query params, which you can find the documentation linked at the top.

 | v0 path                           | v1 equivalent path            	                  |
 |--------------------               |---------------------	                            |